How The Wellness Way - Mason approach can help you reclaim rhythm in a dysregulated world

 The causes vary and often are multi-factorial: low blood volume, venous pooling, hyperadrenergic responses, autoimmune links, deconditioning.

-While there’s no “cure” yet for many, prognosis is hopeful: there are many things you can do to manage symptoms, improve function, and reclaim more of your life.
+While there is no cure for POTS, the outlook can be hopeful — there are many evidence-supported strategies to help you to manage symptoms, improve function, and reclaim more of your life.

 1. Nervous system / autonomic regulation